BhorSant/Text-Summarizer-Project/README.md

 4. **Word-Frequency Table**: Create a table of word frequencies to identify important words or phrases.
 5. **Summarization**: Use appropriate algorithms or models to generate the summary.

+## WorkFlows of the Project

+1. Update config.yaml
+2. update params.yaml
+3. update entity
+4. update the configuration manager in src config
+5. update the components
+6. update the pipeline
+7. update the main.py
+8. update the app.py